 Beaches

-Aside from the Playa de Calblanque mentioned above, the most popular beaches in Cartagena include Calblanque, which is located in a protected area, 15 km from the center; and Fatares, which is located 12 km from the city, near Mount Roldan, the beach is clean, but it is not easy to get here.
+Aside from the Playa de Calblanque mentioned above, the most popular beaches in Cartagena include Calblanque, which is located in a protected area, 15 km from the centre; and Fatares, which is located 12 km from the city, near Mount Roldan, the beach is clean, but it is not easy to get here.

-In addition to Cortina, which is located 5 km from the center of Cartagena, just behind the port, next to the shore are the ruins of two fortresses; and El Portus, which is located 11 km from Cartagena to the west, quiet and secluded.
+In addition to Cortina, which is located 5 km from the centre of Cartagena, just behind the port, next to the shore are the ruins of two fortresses; and El Portus, which is located 11 km from Cartagena to the west, quiet and secluded.